-Wiyi Yani U Thangani (Women’s Voices): Securing our Rights, Securing our Future will be guided by an Advisory Committee of Aboriginal and Torres Strait Islander women, some of whom contributed to the 1986 Women’s Business Report findings.
+Wiyi Yani U Thangani (Women’s Voices): Securing our Rights, Securing our Future has been guided by an Advisory Committee of Aboriginal and Torres Strait Islander women, some of whom contributed to the 1986 Women’s Business Report findings.

 (L-R) Katie Kiss, Kia Dowell, June Oscar, Antoinette Braybrook, Charlee-Sue Frail, Josephine Bourne and Jackie Huggins (Megan Davis, Sandra Creamer and Andrea Mason not pictured).

 We are delighted to have Dr Anita Heiss and Magnolia Maymuru as Ambassadors for the Wiyi Yani U Thangani (Women’s Voices) project.
 These amazing women share their stories and the importance of this Project here.

 - Magnolia Maymuru